h908714124/jaycomb/README.md

 http://www.righto.com/2009/03/y-combinator-in-arc-and-java.html

-Fixpoint is very easy in Java:
+Creating a fixpoint is actually not very hard in a language like Java:

 ````java
 class Fixpoint<T, R> implements Function<T, R> {